-- Start with liquids, purees and soft foods such as apple sauce, puddings, cooked cereals, chopped cooked eggs and soup broth.
+- Start with a liquid diet that includes purees and soft foods such as apple sauce, puddings, cooked cereals, chopped cooked eggs and soup broth.

 - Be careful with hot liquids and foods so you don't burn your mouth.
-You won't be able to judge the temperatures as well due to the insulating quality of the denture.
+You won't be able to judge the temperatures properly due to the insulating quality of the denture.

 - Don't hold liquids in your mouth for a long time before swallowing.
-This may loosen lower dentures.
+This can loosen bottom dentures.

-- You might find that foods taste differently with dentures, however your sense of taste should improve over time.
+- You might find that foods taste different with dentures.
+Your sense of taste should improve over time.

-- When you're ready to move on to solid foods, be sure to cut your foods into very small pieces.
+- When you're ready to move on to solid foods, start with a mechanical soft diet.
+Be sure to cut your foods into very small pieces.

 - Distribute your food evenly on both sides in the back of your mouth when you chew, this will help keep your dentures more stable while you eat.

-- Chew slowly and thoroughly before you swallow - don't gulp down large pieces of unchewed food because you could choke on them.
+- Chew slowly and thoroughly before you swallow - don't gulp down large pieces of unchewed food -- you could choke on them.

-- Slice fresh fruits and vegetables into very thin slices or chop them finely so they are easy to chew, or cook them before serving.
+- Slice fresh fruits and vegetables into very thin slices or chop them into tiny pieces so they are easy to chew, or cook them before serving.

 - Whole grain breads and cereals are good for you, but they may stick to your teeth - eat them with liquids to make them easier to chew and swallow.

-- Replace tougher red meats with poultry, fish, eggs and legumes, or choose stewed or slow-cooked meats.
+- Replace tough red meats with poultry, fish, eggs and legumes, or choose stewed or slow-cooked meats.

 - Denture adhesives may help for eating foods that require a strong bite (like corn on the cob), but you may wish to avoid very hard or very sticky foods.

-You should be able to eat almost anything, but there are some food that may always be difficult to eat, such as foods that are hard, sticky or contain small particles.
+You should be able to eat almost anything, but there are some foods that may always be difficult to eat -- foods that are hard, sticky or contain small particles.
 Be cautious with whole fresh fruits, hard crusty breads, tough red meats, peanut butter, chewing gum, sticky candy, fruits and berries with seeds, nuts and coconut.